 Because of its affordability and miraculous fire-resistant properties, asbestos use was nothing new in the years leading up to World War II.
 That was the time when the U.S. Navy began to use the miraculous mineral in nearly every part of each ship, from bow to steam.
 All sailors and officers serving on Navy ships shared some degree of exposure risks.
 Asbestos was nearly everywhere onboard: gaskets, block insulation, boiler cladding, flooring, wall panels, electrical cables, packing materials, adhesives, deck materials, bedding, fireproof materials, and even protective clothing.

-Between the 1930s and mid-1970s, the U.S. Navy used asbestos extensively to build, repair and maintain its growing fleet of ships.
-Because of this, service members who experienced exposure to asbestos and incurred a disease while serving in the U.S. Navy, are eligible for compensation from asbestos trust funds and through benefits program developed by the United States Department of Veterans Affairs.
+Between the 1930s and mid-1970s, the U.S. Navy used asbestos extensively to build, repair, and maintain its growing fleet of ships.
+Because of this, service members who experienced exposure to asbestos and incurred a disease while serving in the U.S. Navy are eligible for compensation from asbestos trust funds and through benefits programs developed by the United States Department of Veterans Affairs.

 Veterans Benefits Claim